 At times, having one good image is enough to completely change customers’ perception about pharma brand.
 Once you choose an image, ask yourself how it represents your brand and whether it compliments it or not.
 If it doesn’t, find the one which captures the audience’s attention.
 Images are like visual CTAs that subconsciously encourage us to take immediate actions or learn more.

 It’s always good practice to maintain consistent spacing and font sizing.
 For example, all section padding is 60 px, while all CTA buttons or other small spaces are 15 px.

 Believe it or not, too many fonts might look messy and deconcentrate users’ attention.
 Try to combine them wisely or stick to no more than 2 or 3 font families.

 Dilute pure colors or add gradients in order to make a text hierarchy more subtle and soft.

 NB!
 A quality color scheme is the “promise” of pharma brand innovativeness.

 Ideally, CTA buttons should be contrasted enough against the background.
 For example, a prominent orange button with an overall blue color scheme.
 They are the reminders on what pharma marketers want their users to do while scrolling down the page.
 Make those CTA buttons consistently worded and properly colored.

 Well, we need to get right to the point in our landing page design – to achieve a positive, long-lasting impression.
 Yet before going to design itself – content first is the only right way.
 However, how about flexible, reusable content that fits any channel, system or device?
 Moreover, Viseven has a needed expertise in creating engaging microsites for global companies in pharma landscape.
-Thanks to our highly experienced managers, your landing page will outperform not only your targets but your expectations as well.
+If you want to launch a perfect landing page – contact us and our highly experienced professionals will gladly help you to create the state of the art landing page, meeting all the specific requirements and deadlines.
 Subscribe to our newsletter and discover more about our whole new approach in multichannel pharma marketing.